-IV.
-Provision of Language Access Services
+V. Provision of Language Access Services

-Interpretation services are available over the phone or in person at OCME service centers in each of the five boroughs.
+Interpretation services are currently only available over the phone.
+Pre-pandemic, interpretation services were offered in person at OCME service centers in each of the five boroughs.
 Telephone interpretation service is available in more than 170 languages through OCME's participation in the Department of Information Technology and Telecommunications' citywide contract with Language Line.
-In-person interpretation is currently available in 16 languages through OCME's bilingual staff who have registered with the Volunteer Language Bank.
+When in-person visits from the public resume, in-person interpretation will be available in 16 languages through OCME's bilingual staff who have registered with the Volunteer Language Bank.
 The primary languages of LEP persons are identified through a Language ID card used by staff members at all OCME service centers.
-Both telephone and inperson interpretation services are available in Spanish, Chinese, and Russian, the primary languages of the vast majority of LEP persons served by OCME.
-These in-house volunteer translators also provide assistance with translating pieces of evidence and speaking with family members on a day-to-day basis.
+Both telephone and in-person interpretation services are available in Spanish, Chinese, and Russian, the primary languages of the vast majority of LEP persons served by OCME.
+These in-house volunteer translators also provide assistance with translating evidence such as suicide notes and speaking with family members on a day-to-day basis.

 OCME identifies vital forms as official documents that require signature, and brochures that explain key practices and policies of the agency.
 These vital forms were previously translated into the languages most frequently encountered by OCME.
 The top ten most requested languages at OCME are Spanish, Chinese, Russian, Korean, Haitian Creole, Arabic, French, Polish, Italian, and Hindi.
-Going forward, OCME will translate vital forms in Bengali and Urdu in order to ensure all vital documents have been translated into the top ten designated citywide languages.
+OCME has translated additional vital forms, such as the Scene Identification Form and Autopsy Objection Form, in Bengali and Urdu in order to ensure that vital documents have been translated into the top ten designated citywide languages.

-Official documents that have been translated include the Identification Form, Organ Retention Form, and Autopsy Objection Form signed by families, and the Pending Death Certificate signed by medical examiners.
+Other official documents that have been translated include the Identification Form, Organ Retention Form, and Autopsy Objection Form signed by families, and the Pending Death Certificate signed by medical examiners.
 Brochures that have been translated include "General Information" and "Information for Family and Friends."
 Translations are provided through Language Line and the Geneva Worldwide vendor, which certifies its work for accuracy and authenticity.
 All translations are made using the "Easy-to-Read NYC: Guidelines for Clear and Effective Communication" developed by the Mayor's Office of Immigrant Affairs.
+The materials were reviewed to ensure that they are written in plain language.